Asymptotic joint distribution of the extremities of a random Young diagram and enumeration of graphical partitions: Graphical Partitions

-Let us use independence of $Y_j=E_j^\prime-E_j$ to show that the event in \eqref{Pk<Pk2} is {\it almost\/} contained in the intersection of a sequence of independent events such that the product of their individual probabilities goes to zero at a certain {\em explicit} rate.
-Introduce the sequence $\{\ell_r\}$:
+{\bf (5)\/} Let us use independence of $Y_j=\mathcal E_j^\prime-\mathcal E_j$ to show that the event in \eqref{Pk<Pk2} is {\it almost\/} (i.e. aside from an event of negligible probability) contained in the intersection of a sequence of independent events such that the product of their individual probabilities goes to zero at a certain {\em explicit} rate.
+Introduce the sequence $\{\ell_r\}$: pick $a>0$ and define